iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## GitHub:
 GITHUB is Application program, where developers shape the future of software, together.
 Contribute to the open source development.
+## syntax:
+syntax is rule or formula for certain codding formula.